 Listed below are some of the most common different types of underpinning used to raise and repair homes.

-- Pit Method: In this method, columns used are shorter than in some other methods.
+- Pit Method – In this method, the columns used are shorter than in some other methods.
 First, the foundation is divided into regular sections.
 Next, holes are made on the foundation wall just above the plinth level, and a supporting needle is attached with a bearing plate to hold up the foundation.
-Then, the foundation pit is excavated and the new foundation is laid underneath.
+Then, the foundation pit is excavated, and the new foundation is laid underneath.
 The work for this kind of underpinning is done in sections.

-- Mass Pouring Method: This type of underpinning is used in situations that require shallow underpinning but not a lot of digging.
-In this method, the weak soil under the surface is excavated and concrete is poured in its place to strengthen the base.
+- Mass Pouring Method – This type of underpinning is used in situations that require shallow underpinning but not a lot of digging.
+In this method, the weak soil under the surface is excavated, and concrete is poured in to strengthen the base.

-- Beam and Base Method: This method utilizes a traditional mass concrete base along with supportive beams to ensure the foundation is stable.
+- Beam and Base Method – This method utilizes a traditional mass concrete base and supporting beams to ensure the foundation is stable.
 The weight of the foundation is supported by beams constructed below or above the foundation.
 These beams distribute the foundation weight and transfer it evenly to a mass concrete base.

-- Pile Method: This is the method commonly used by the expert team here at Bay Area Underpinning.
+- Pile Method – This is commonly used by the expert team here at Bay Area Underpinning.
 In the pile method, foundation piles, also known as foundation piers, are installed at equal distances along the foundation to lift it and transfer the weight of the home off of the unsteady concrete.
 This method is particularly useful in expansive, erosive, or waterlogged soils.